-Written by Benjamin Khordipour

 What this means is that you can get better value by finding a comparable stone from elsewhere.
 However, should you ever come to sell it, the resale value will also be lower than a Burmese or Ceylon sapphire.

 With diamonds, clarity is a huge part of what makes a great diamond.
 As a result, all diamond graders use 20x magnification.
 With sapphires, a stone need only be eye-clean.
 This means that inclusions, of which there will be some, are invisible without magnification.
 The inclusions are usually of the needle type.
-These are inclusions which start as pinprick sized foreign bodies in the young crystal.
+These are inclusions that start as pinprick-sized foreign bodies in the young crystal.
 They then get stretched as the crystal grows, creating a very fine needle effect.
 So rare are sapphires without any inclusions of this type, that any perfect stones will be assumed to be synthetic unless proved otherwise.

 In extremely rare cases, needle inclusions will intersect.
 This causes a star effect when viewed at the right angle.
 Although technically a flaw, star sapphires command very high prices and are very desirable.

-Star effect aside, as with any precious stone, the fewer visible inclusions, they higher the price.
-In fact, so important sapphire clarity, that a poor color, heavily included sapphire of even very large size will cost a lot less than a small sapphire of good color and clarity.
+Star effect aside, as with any precious stone, the fewer visible inclusions, the higher the price.
+In fact, so important is sapphire clarity, that a poor color, heavily included sapphire of even very large size will cost a lot less than a small sapphire of good color and clarity.

 Sapphire Cuts and Shapes

 It helps, again, if we first take a quick look at diamond cuts.
 The vast majority of diamonds today are of the round brilliant shape.
-Although sapphire cuts very often mirror trends in diamond cuts, there is more flexibility to choose a cut which may better suit your personality.
+Although sapphire cuts very often mirror trends in diamond cuts, there is more flexibility to choose a cut that may better suit your personality.
 Although some diamond cuts such as hearts or other “celebrity” shapes might affect the resale value, sapphires are not subject to such negative judgments.
 As such, whether the cut is an oval, a marquise, a pear or anything else, the value of your sapphire should not diminish.